omunroe-com/books-2/restructuredtext/restructuredtext.rst

 `Interpreted Text Roles`_), how to extend or modify documents.
 Syntax is similar to `Hyperlinks`_, `Footnotes`_ or `Substitutions`_.

-They consists of two periods followed by a space, name of directive, two colons and content for the directive:
+They consists of two periods followed by a space, name of directive, two colons, optionally arguments for that directive and optionally block of content for the
+directive:

 .. code:: rst

-   .. directive-name:: content
+   .. directive-name:: argument

    or

    .. directive-name::

       Long content over
-      two lines.
+      multiple lines with a blank line
+      before this block.

+      Python documentation uses that way.

 Each directive may have options (configuration for that directive) via a field list inside the directive.
 There are two common options, ``class`` and